-The Isuzu D-Max has been updated for the 2017 model year; five years after its initial launch in 2012.
-On the outside, the Isuzu D-Max 2017 is very little has changed but it is more refined, fitted with more equipment and features a new, fuel-efficient 1.9-litre diesel engine.
+The Isuzu D-Max has been updated for the 2018 model year, six years after its initial launch in 2012.
+On the outside, very little has changed on the revised D-Max but it is more refined, fitted with more equipment and features a new, fuel-efficient 1.9-litre diesel engine.

 Sales have increased, however, over recent years thanks to special-edition models like the Fury and Blade, which have long specification lists.
 The new model is expected to increase this further, with higher standards of ride, handling and comfort.

-The engineers at Isuzu have also taken the opportunity to make moderate updates to the specification list.
+The engineers have also taken the opportunity to make moderate updates to the specification list of the Isuzu D-Max.
 The layout of the interior hasn’t altered and remains fairly uninspiring in design, but it still boasts great all-round visibility and same Utility, Eiger, Yukon, Utah and Blade trim levels.

 Keyless entry and push-start ignition is available for the first time and a new embossed woven seat fabric that breathes for added comfort has been added to Eiger and Yukon models whilst Utah models come equipped with textured leather.
 The range-topping Blade comes equipped with an upgraded premium leather trim with orange Blade design.

 All models are fitted with new audio systems.
-Bluetooth Connectivity is standard on all models whilst Yukon and Utah models are fitted with a 7-inch multi-function touchscreen audio system.
-Blade models are equipped with a 9-inch multi-function touchscreen system.
+Bluetooth connectivity is standard on all models whilst Yukon and Utah models are fitted with a 7.0-inch multi-function touchscreen audio system.
+Blade models are equipped with a 9.0-inch multi-function touchscreen system.
 Utah and Blade models feature DAB digital radio, Apple CarPlay, Android Auto and satellite navigation as standard.
 Additional USB ports have been added to the lower centre dash and rear of the centre console on all models except Utility.

-There is a noticeable lack of punch, especially when climbing steep gradients and towing the full 3.5t, although fuel economy is a lot better at 45.6mpg on 4×2 models and 40.4mpg on 4×4 manual models.
-By downsizing and increasing the performance of the EGR (exhaust gas recirculation) system, Isuzu has managed to achieve the Euro-6 emission rating without the need of AdBlue.
+There is a noticeable lack of punch, especially when climbing steep gradients and towing the full 3.5 tonnes, although fuel economy is a lot better at 45.6mpg on 4×2 models and 40.4mpg on 4×4 manual models.
+By downsizing and increasing the performance of the EGR (exhaust gas recirculation) system, Isuzu has managed to achieve the Euro-6 emission rating without the need for AdBlue.

 The engine is coupled to a six-speed manual transmission, although there is the option of a newly-developed six-speed automatic, which is very smooth although slightly hesitant at times.
 On windy roads, the D-Max maintains its composure with minimal body roll, while the steering is accurate and provides plenty of feedback.